Frequently Asked Questions

 Our youngest students are grouped based on age because it has been scientifically proven that during specific age ranges, certain abilities, both mentally and physically either have or have not been developed yet.

-During Creative Movement, Pre-Ballet, and Primary Ballet, we have a base curriculum to teach and guide our students according to the abilities of the whole class.
+For CREATIVE MOVEMENT, PRE-BALLET, and PRIMARY BALLET, we have a base curriculum to teach and guide our students according to the abilities of the whole class.
 We will never hold a child back simply because of age.
 However, age does not play a part in the process of being able to move to the next level of ballet.
 The ability of both the body and the mind is very important when graduating to the next level.

 If you have a concern, you are always welcome to speak with your child’s instructor(s), who will help you and your child understand their level placement and what they may need to work on to advance to the next class level.